 - Bar Graphs: Bar graphs are very similar to column graphs but here the constant parameter (say time) is assigned to the Y axis and the variables are plotted against the X axis.

-Post the conversion, you might still need to clean up the rows and the columns.
-It is better to work with a spreadsheet that is without clutter so that you can understand how accurate the end rendition of the graph is.
+After converting the file, you still may need to clean up the rows and the columns.
+It is better to work with a clean spreadsheet so that the Excel graph you’re creating is clean and easy to modify or change.

-You may also need to manually enter the data into the spreadsheet and then create the graph from it.
+If that doesn’t work, you may also need to manually enter the data into the spreadsheet or copy and paste it over before creating the Excel graph.